yulikexuan/tsbb-sfg-brewery/README.md

 ### Requirements
 * Should use Java 11 or higher.
 Previous versions of Java are un-tested.
 * Use Maven 3.6.0 or higher

-## Support
-For questions and help:
-* Please post in course
-* Or post in the Slack Community exclusive to the course.

-GitHub Issues will not be addressed.